waffle-iron/hihi-2017/ee/alan-jordan/1-reflection.md

 ##What did I do well this week?
 I made sure I worked through as many of the readings as I could.
 I organised my time well to ensure that I was able to juggle working full time and doing the lessons required of me.
 I made sure that I had a good environment to work in which allowed me to get through my lessons without too many distractions.

+I have also tried to check into Slack as much as possible to begin to get to know my cohort.
+I have offered to help out anyone with any Linux issues as I've got some experience in that field and can hopefully help others out.

 I enjoyed the CSS portion of the lessons this week and liked playing with web site I created to make it look how I wanted to.

 I also tried to use Atom shortcuts where I could to make sure that I become more proficient with Atom.
 I am trying to make as many sink in as I can.